FilippoCastellani/CaBoLo/README.md

 It covers the process performed to properly preprocess raw ECG signals, extract pertinent AF-related features, and leverage these features using Machine Learning models to discern whether an ECG recording shows Normal Sinus Rhythm or Atrial Fibrillation.

-# The purpose
+### The purpose
-Our purpose is to reproduce the results obtained by a group of researchers from the Beijing University of Technology. which participated in the 2017 PhysioNet CinC Challenge.
+Our purpose is to reproduce the results obtained by a group of researchers from the Beijing University of Technology, who took part in the 2017 PhysioNet CinC Challenge.

 ### Main References
 - [Detection of AF using Decision Tree Ensamble (F. Castellani, C. Boscarino, A. Lombardi from Politecnico di Milano)](Report_BSP_Lab_Assignment.pdf)